 - Starchy root veggies — These include potatoes, sweet potatoes, winter squash, cassava and other tubers, which contain many micronutrients and fiber in addition to carbs from starch.

 - Fruits (especially berries) — Strawberries, blueberries, raspberries, melon, pineapple, apples, pears and kiwis are high in antioxidants like flavanoids, vitamin A and C, fiber, and potassium.
 Berries, in particular, are associated with brain health and cancer prevention, which is why they have high ORAC values (oxygen radical absorption capacity), meaning they help fight free radicals.

 - Beans/legumes — Some of the best sources of fiber, beans are great for digestion and controlling cholesterol.
 They’re also a good plant-based source of protein and high in calcium, manganese, folate, phosphorus and iron.

-- Sprouted ancient/whole grains — Ancient sprouted grains like quinoa, rice, amaranth, gluten-free oats and buckwheat provide carbs mostly, but also some protein too.
+- Sprouted ancient/whole grains — Ancient sprouted grains like quinoa, rice, amaranth, gluten-free oats and buckwheat provide carbs mostly but also some protein too.
 They’re also good sources of nutrients like fiber, B vitamins, manganese, iron and phosphorus.
-I recommend eating modest amounts, about 1 serving per day (if you can tolerate them).
+I recommend eating modest amounts, about one serving per day (if you can tolerate them).

 Best Sources of Healthy Fats: